bitsofcotton/goki_check_cc/README.md

 This program is inspired from re-focus photo softwares.
 And around this, there's many preceders that many approach to get bump maps with certain conditions (such as multiple camera conditions, or, with layered objects, or, spherical, or, from movie, etcetc).
 There's a defocus photo algorithms http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.100.2308&rep=rep1&type=pdf some words with googled.
 So it's accurate for most cameras, goki_check_cc is standing on another hypothesis that is not widely used (in another words, some transform or special camera is needed for photos...).
+And, there exists preceders that make it from multiple pint images, this makes very accurate results.
 There's preceders to match 3D to 2D with many approaches. (s.t. detecting topology of junction point, or, machine learning, and so on.).
 And it is fater than this that PnP problem and specific point based matching.
 By searching with some word that is not common, there exists the article https://ryo620.org/2018/02/to-gltf-from-fbx-by-blender/ that I firstly know the gltf format by this.
 Searching the Internet more...